laserbat/vpnify/README.md

 You can put your custom hosts and resolv.conf file to /etc/vpnify/ (or /etc/vpnify/\<name\> for a symlinked version).

 Also you can create folders named "pre.d" and "post.d" with custom hooks that will be executed before running the supplied command inside the namespace and after the cleanup respectively.

+Compatibility
+--

+Tested on Void Linux, Arch Linux, CentOS 7.5 and Ubuntu 16.04